team-soteria/rback/README.md

 kubectl get clusterrolebindings --output json
 ```

-Based on this information, the graphs are created.
+Then, based on this information, the graphs are created using the [github.com/emicklei/dot](https://github.com/emicklei/dot) package.